glicerico/wordcat_transformer/reports/journal.md

 On the results of the first test, there was a memory error when clustering.
 Checking what went wrong, there shouldn't be a memory error with the smallWSD corpus.

+***********
+Added tokenizer-only class, to be used in wordsenser.

+******************
+## 20 Mar, 2020

+Slack exchange.
+Ben says:

+500 million sequences would be nice, figuring average sequence length of 20

+This is a rough estimate based on 40GB text file training data for GPT2, figuring 200M words or so per GB of text-file

+************
+My reply:

+@ben for a GPT2-sized training corpus, you're right that there will be around 500M sentences (or word sequences), but to estimate the probability of a sentence of length N, we need 2*N - 1 BERT predictions.

+For WSD and word-category formation, we then need to replace one word of the sentence with a different one (fill in the blank).
+We can reuse half of those predictions, but still need to calculate around N of them for each word in the vocabulary of interest for the task.
+Then, we replace the next word in the sentence with a blank and fill it with all words in the vocabulary of interest.
+Again, we can reuse about half of the predictions, but still need to calculate some new ones.
+And so on for each position in the sentence.

+Now, for grammar induction, many of the produced sentences are going to be ungrammatical, so probably not pre-stored in the trie from the sequences calculated in previous steps; meaning we also need to ask BERT for around N new predictions for them.

+So, I think if we were to use such large corpora, we would need way more than 500M stored values.
+Of course, we are probably going to use smaller corpora, and storing them on the fly as we calculate them (if not in the trie already) makes sense.

+@andre, it may also be relevant that the data that will be stored in the trie are arrays with one floating point value per vocabulary word (in the case of BERT's large model, that's around 30k values in every BERT prediction).

+**************